Last updated on October 12th, 2021 at 11:40 pm

 One of the best parts about Brightside is their commitment to an approach that addresses the biological, psychological, and social components of depression and anxiety.
 That means a combination of medication, therapy, and self-care all available on one platform.
-Let’s dive into Brightside’s offering to see how their platform helps thousands of patients improve their mental health.
+Let’s dive into Brightside’s platform to see how it helps thousands of patients improve their mental health.

 What online treatments does Brightside offer for anxiety and depression?